Discover the Breathtaking Native Canopy Walk in Whangārei’s AH Reed Memorial Park

 Picnic Areas Designated

-With so much to see and do, your picnic at AH Reed Memorial Park is bound to be a memorable experience!
+With so much to see and do, your picnic at AH Reed Memorial Park will undoubtedly be a highlight of your Whangārei visit!

 Historical Significance of the Forest